 Justice for seriously injured people may be improved

-The Lord Chancellor has agreed to review something called the “discount rate”, after increasing pressure from personal injury and clinical negligence lawyers.
+The Lord Chancellor is reviewing something called the “discount rate”, after increasing pressure from personal injury and clinical negligence lawyers.

 The discount rate is used to calculate the amount deducted from an injured person’s compensation to account for any income he may receive from investing his damages.
 The discount rate set by the (then) Lord Chancellor in 2001 was based on yields generated by index-linked government stock (ILGS) and was calculated at 2.5 per cent.